grpc/proposal/A51-custom-backend-metrics.md

   void ClearCpuUtilization();
   // Clears the server memory utilization if recorded. void ClearMemoryUtilization();
+  // Clears the application specific utilization if recorded. void ClearApplicationUtilization();
   // Clears number of queries per second to the server if recorded. void ClearQps();
   // Clears a named utilization value if exists.